Charleston, Staten Island, NY Violent Crime Rates and Maps

 More cost data

-The C grade indicates that the rate of violent crime is slightly higher than that of the average US neighborhood.
-Charleston ranks in the 45th percentile for safety, meaning it is safer than 45% of neighborhoods but less safe than 55%.
-This analysis applies only to Charleston's official city boundaries.
+The C grade reflects how often assault, robbery, rape, and murder occur in Charleston against the average US neighborhood, where the rate is slightly higher than the norm.
+Charleston sits in the 45th percentile for violent-crime safety, ahead of 45% of neighborhoods and behind 55%.
+The grade covers only Charleston's official city boundaries.
 See the table below for nearby neighborhoods.

-When looking at total crime counts (rather than per capita rates), the northeast parts of Charleston, Staten Island, NY see the most incidents - about 5 per year.
-In contrast, the east part of the neighborhood has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the northeast parts of Charleston, Staten Island, NY report the most violent crime, about 5 cases per year.
+The east part reports the fewest, around 0 per year.

 The Cost of Crime™ in Charleston, Staten Island, NY